JetBrains/intellij-sdk-docs/topics/reference_guide/ui_themes/themes.md

 At this point, the UI Theme `theme_basics` is a valid UI Theme.
 Its plugin can be built and tested in IntelliJ Platform-based IDEs, giving the user the opportunity to select _theme_basics_ in the [Theme](https://www.jetbrains.com/help/idea/settings-appearance.html) _Preferences_ dropdown.
-The custom Theme looks exactly like the IntelliJ IDEA default `Light` Theme, but it is a valid custom Theme.
+The custom Theme looks exactly like the IDE default `Light` Theme, but it is a valid custom Theme.

 ### Completing the Default UI Theme Description File
 The default UI Theme definition can be directly edited to add or change some of the values for the default keys, if desired:
-The following values can be changed directly in the Theme (`*.theme.json`) description file:
+The following values can be changed directly in the Theme (<path>*.theme.json</path>) description file:
 * The value of the `dark` key can be changed to `true`, which would switch the basis of the Theme to _Darcula_ instead of _Light_.
 * The value of the `author` key, which defaults to an empty string, can be set to a `String` literal.
 In the case of the `theme_basics` code sample, it is set to "IntelliJ Platform SDK".